HOT+COLD Wallet setup Windows & Linux VPS

 Step 2 - Setting up the collateral transaction

-The first step involves sending exactly the actually needed collateral to a new wallet address.
-You’ll want to have a small amount above to cover the transaction fee, so you’ll need to have a starting balance of at least, say 10.001.00 GOS.
+The first step involves sending exactly the needed masternode collateral about 9999 to a new wallet address.
+You’ll want to have a small amount above to cover the transaction fee, so you’ll need to have a starting balance of at least, say 10.001.00 GOSS.
 First, we’ll create a new wallet address to hold the collateral.
-This will also be the address that the masternode rewards are sent to.

 In the QT wallet, choose: File->Receiving addresse... and give it a label, such as MN01